How about Bonds?

-My short and simple answer to the question, “What to buy and when?” is: buy bonds today.
-There are still developments that need to play out further before we can get clarity on stocks and the labor market, which calls for patience, but I believe bonds are attractive now.
+There are still developments that need to play out further before we can get clarity on stocks and the labor market, which calls for patience, but I believe bonds could be attractive now.

 Looking back to the inflation regime of the 1970s, gold performed extremely well.
 There was little confidence in the Federal Reserve (Fed) at the time, and the price of gold soared after being fixed against the U.S. dollar for almost all of U.S. history.
 But what if the Fed had the market’s confidence, like it does today?